suchitanegi/suchitanegi/README.md

 </h1>
 <br>

 **Passionate about working with large amount of data and turn data to insights.
-I also have a keen interest in the field of data visualization and am fascinated by its ability to pack complex datasets into approachable and appealing dashboards.
+I also have a keen interest in the field of data visualization and am fascinated by its ability to pack complex datasets into approachable and appealing dashboards.**
-I have experience in SQL, master data management, cross-functional collaboration , excel and project implementation and my interest inclines towards data analytics, visualization and implementing successful resolutions.
+**I have experience in SQL, master data management, cross-functional collaboration , excel and project implementation and my interest inclines towards data analytics, visualization and implementing successful resolutions.**
-I am a person who is dedicated towards my work and trustworthy and able thrives in a fast-paced environment and want to apply my knowledge, learn explore and take new challenges to grow professionally . **
+**I am a person who is dedicated towards my work and trustworthy and able thrives in a fast-paced environment and want to apply my knowledge, learn explore and take new challenges to grow professionally.**

 **Data Analytics = (Collect + Process + Analyse + Present) DATA**